 Each of us feels appreciated in different ways, i.e. we have different “languages of appreciation”.
 We also have a primary language and a secondary language of appreciation.
 We are most deeply fulfilled when we receive appreciation in our primary language.
 Within each language, people also have different “dialects” that they are more conversant with.

-We’ll now briefly introduce the 5 languages of appreciation.
-For more details, examples, tips and applications, do get the book, or our full 13-page summary.
+We’ll now briefly introduce the 5 languages of appreciation in the workplace.
+For more details, examples, tips and applications, check out our full 13-page summary.
+The 5 Languages of Appreciation in the Workplace summary_The 5 languages of appreciation

 Words of Affirmation